 Women

-COVID-19 and lung cancers are the most important causes of premature deaths in Belgium
+Lung cancer and COVID-19 are the main causes of premature deaths in Belgium

 Men